sensu/sensu-influxdb-handler/README.md

   sensu-influxdb-handler [flags]

 Flags:
-  -a, --addr string       the address of the influx-db server -d, --db-name string    the influx-db to send metrics to -h, --help              help for handler-influx-db -p, --password string   the password for the given db
+  -a, --addr string       the address of the influx-db server, should be of the form 'http://host:port' -d, --db-name string    the influx-db to send metrics to -h, --help              help for handler-influx-db -p, --password string   the password for the given db